 Place them in an oven preheated to 350°F and bake for about 25 minutes or so, until the tops are crispy and golden brown in color.
 Allow to cool before serving.

-For serving suggestions, place your homemade pie pops in an attractive flower vase, fancy glass, or teacup, or insert them like a bouquet of flowers to decorate a special dessert cake or pie.
-Enjoy.
+For serving suggestions, place your homemade pie pops in an attractive flower vase, fancy glass, or teacup.
+You can also insert them like a bouquet of flowers to decorate a special dessert cake or pie.